Product Import Developer Guide

 </Accordion>

-Once processing is complete, your products will appear in Activate.
-Based on your category structure, products will be organized accordingly—for example, sweaters under *Tops > Sweaters* and t-shirts under *Tops > T-Shirts*.
+Once the workflow reaches `COMPLETED`, the products appear in Activate organized by category structure.
+For example, sweaters appear under *Tops > Sweaters* and t-shirts under *Tops > T-Shirts*.